liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 `properties`.

 `@DDMFormLayoutRow`
-: Use this to lay out the nuber of columns you want in the row.
-Most settings forms will have just one row and one column.
+: Use this to lay out the number of columns you want in the row.
+Most settings forms have just one row and one column.

 `@DDMFormLayoutColumn`
-: Use this to lay out the number of columns your settings form should have.
-Most settings forms have only one row and one column.
+: Use this to lay out the columns your settings form needs.
+Most settings forms have one row and one column.
+Each column accepts two argument, `size` and `value`.

 `@DDMFormField`
 : Use this annotation to add new fields to the settings form.
 In this example,